PGM-Lab/InferPy/docs/notes/installation.rst

    $ pip install inferpy[all]

-Similarly, for all the dependencies including for GPUs, use the keyword ``all-gpu``:
+Similarly, for installing all the dependencies including those for running over GPUs, use the keyword ``all-gpu``:

 .. code:: bash

    $ pip install inferpy[all-gpu]

+A video tutorial about the installation can be found `here <notes/videotutorials.html>`_.